EVERY AUGUST…

 Lodging

-The shower house, including sinks, toilets, and showers are located in a separate building, a short walk from the cabins.
-Yes - there is running water and hot amazing showers!
+The shower house; with sinks, flushing toilets, and wonderfully hot showers, is located in a separate building just a short walk from the cabins.
+Yes, there is running water and hot showers!

-The dining hall has electricity and Wi-Fi.
-There is drinking water to fill water bottles.
+The dining hall has electricity and Wi-Fi, plus drinking water available to refill water bottles.

 Meals